 You can get special group rates and policy discounts on many types of insurance-including auto, home, condominium, renter's, and recreational vehicle insurance.
-Auto and home insurance is a voluntary benefit.
+Auto and home insurance is a voluntary benefit administered by Farmers, Liberty Mutual, and Travelers.
 You sign up for coverage directly with the insurance carrier.
 And you can add or drop coverage at any time during the year.
-Go to UPoint at upoint.aon.com for additional information and to enroll.
+You can learn more and start the enrollment process through UPoint at upoint.aon.com.
 Paying For Coverage You can pay your premiums through convenient paycheck contributions or have them charged to a credit or debit card.
 Things To Consider When deciding whether to enroll in auto and home insurance, be sure to consider the following: Cost The cost for coverage depends on the insurance carrier, the type of policy you choose, and your location.
 You can get a personalized quote before you enroll.
 Your Personal Situation Auto and home insurance offers policies to cover your possessions against damage and theft.
 And you may be eligible for additional discounts if you buy more than one policy from the same insurance carrier.
 Flexibility Because you can add or drop coverage at any time, it's easy to make a change if the need arises.
 Pet Insurance Pet insurance allows you to focus on your pet's health-not how to pay for it.
 Pet insurance can help pay veterinary expenses for a sick or injured dog or cat.
 It covers a wide range of services with no annual or lifetime limits.
 There is not a network of providers-you can use any licensed veterinarian.
 Go here for a complete list of covered services.
 You can add or drop coverage at any time during the year.
-Go to UPoint at upoint.aon.com for additional information and to enroll.
+You can learn more and enroll through UPoint at upoint.aon.com.
 Paying For Coverage You'll pay your premiums by credit or debit card.